toa-io/toa/libraries/connectors/readme.md

 ## Deployment

-Deployment function builds a set of proxies corresponding the [URI Set](#uri-set-context-annotation) and the [package prefix](#pointer), and a global[^1] variables: containing URI Set and a set of variables for pointer credentials.
+Deployment function builds a set of proxies corresponding to the [URI Set](#uri-set-context-annotation) and the [package prefix](#pointer), and a global[^1]
+variables: containing URI Set and a set of variables for pointer credentials.

 See [types](types/deployment.d.ts) and [tests](test/deployment.test.js) for details.